 Activities on Saguaro Lake

-Desert Belle Paddleboat Tour: Enjoy a 90-minute, narrated cruise where you'll see towering canyon walls, dramatic desert vistas, and exotic Arizona wildlife.
+On the Desert Belle Paddleboat Tour, enjoy a 90-minute, narrated cruise where you'll see towering canyon walls, dramatic desert vistas, and exotic Arizona wildlife.
 Desert Belle has been plowing the waters of Saguaro Lake for more than 40 years.
 Private charters are available.

-Fishing: Rainbow trout, largemouth bass, smallmouth bass, yellow bass, crappie, sunfish, channel catfish, and walleye are a few of the fish you can find in these waters.
+Rainbow trout, largemouth bass, smallmouth bass, yellow bass, crappie, sunfish, channel catfish, and walleye are a few of the fish that anglers can find in these waters.

-Saguaro Lake, being close to Phoenix, is a popular recreation area, so prepare for that if you visit during the busy season.
+Being close to Phoenix, Saguaro Lake is a popular recreation area, so prepare for that if you visit during the busy season.
 It is also scenic, so bring a camera.
 Go early or stay late if you want to photograph the towering cliffs and stands of saguaro cacti.

 Remember to pay your visitation fees and get your pass before you get to the lake.
 (You can buy a pass at gas stations and stores in town before you get to the lake.)
 It may not be an intuitive way of doing things, but that's how it's done.
 You'll need a pass for your vehicle and also for each watercraft every day, but the cost is minimal and far outweighed by the splendor of this natural destination.